 Asking about a discounted self-pay rate is a great way to save on the out-of-pocket costs at urgent care or doctor’s office.
 Providers may not advertise this discount, which is why it’s important to ask yourself.
 They are also not required to provide one.

 Telemedicine can be convenient for many patients, especially if they are unable to access in-person medical care.
 Some common reasons to use telemedicine include live calls, patient monitoring, and condition management.
-However, telemedicine comes with limitations such as lack of access to certain prescription medications, and it is unable to provide emergency and physical care or lab testing.
+However, telemedicine comes with limitations such as lack of access to certain prescription medications and cannot provide emergency and physical care or lab testing.

 This is why it’s important also to have access to in-person medical care.
 Mira offers an affordable solution for just $45 per month.
 A Mira membership covers urgent care visits, low-cost lab testing, and discounted prescriptions.
 You can create an account and start your coverage today!